Back to Blog

 OAuth 2.0 Authentication Flow

-The Instagram Messaging API uses OAuth 2.0 for authentication.
-You'll need to implement a two-step token exchange process to obtain long-lived access tokens.
+The Instagram Messaging API uses OAuth 2.0.
+You'll need a two-step token exchange to get long-lived access tokens.

 Step 1: Generate Authorization URL